Pasonanca Park: History

 Construction of the park was started in 1912 by General John J. Pershing, Governor of the Moro Province, and completed during the administration of the Frank W. Carpenter, Governor of the Department of Mindanao and Sulu (1914-1920).
-Thomas Hanley, a parksman, arrived in 1912 from the United States at the request of Pershing to serve the same post at Pasonanca, and was responsible for the original lay-out of the park.
+Thomas Hanley, a marksman, arrived in 1912 from the United States at the request of Pershing to serve the same post at Pasonanca, and was responsible for the original layout of the park.

-The park also has a separate campsites for males and females, an amphitheatre, and a convention center, among other facilities.
+The park also has separate campsites for males and females, an amphitheatre, and a convention center, among other facilities.

 Pasonanca Park Swimming Pools

 The park has three public pools.
 It boasts an Olympic-size swimming pool, a natural flowing pool and a children's pool with water slides.
 There are also many picnic areas.

-Pictured here is the Pasonanca Kiddie Pool.
-Designed for children's safety.
+Pictured here is the Pasonanca Kiddie Pool, designed for children's safety.
 There are four water slides.
-The slide farthest to the right is for the beginner.
-The one farthest to the left is the fastest slide.
+The slide furthest to the right is for beginners.
+The one furthest to the left is the fastest and for more skilled swimmers.

 The water in the pool is not stagnant.
 It is constantly replenished by a surge of water naturally drained into the pool by gravity.
-As the water fills the pool it is also immediately drained to create a natural creek that flows down the hill.
+As the water fills the pool, it is also immediately drained to create a natural creek that flows down the hill.
 The kiosks are available for rent for the whole day.

 Pasonanca Tree House

-Originally constructed to be the "Youth Citizenship Training Center" in April 1960 with the generous assistance of the city council.
-This Pasonanca Tree House is visited by thousands of visitor per year.
-For a minimum fee you can rent this tree house.
-Then you can boast to your friends that you spent the night in a tree house.
-It has all the amenities of a small motel room.
+Originally constructed to be the "Youth Citizenship Training Center" in April 1960 with the generous assistance of the city council, the Pasonanca Tree House is visited by thousands of people each year.
+It can also be rented for a minimum fee, and has all the amenities of a small motel room.

 Pasonanca Park La Jardin de Maria Clara Lobregat and Butterfly Park

 This is a garden park named after the late mayor Maria Clara Lobregat.
 The park consists of floral and butterfly species such as orchids, roses and colorful butterflies surrounding the garden.
-It also has an aviary park for the avian species such as parrots, turkeys, and eagles among the birds.
+It also has an aviary park for species such as parrots, turkeys and eagles.

 The entrance fee is much cheaper than other parks in Zamboanga.